saltcute/kook-pixiv-chan/README.md

 ```

 The `porn`, `terrorism`, `live` and `ad` part will appear in `reason` only if they contribute to the total blur amount.
 That is, ONLY when the image is NSFW in that certain category (sexual content, terrorism/politics/violence, smoking/gambling or advertising).

+Following is an example of a valid linkmap

 ```
 {